 You should never wear wet boots.
 When water seeps through your footwear, your skin absorbs the water.
 This can cause your feet to become waterlogged, cold, and wrinkly.
 The longer your feet are wet, the greater the damage to your skin.

 This can lead to a number of problems, including blisters, Athlete’s foot, and even trench foot.
 The painful consequences can include the formation of blisters and deep cracks.
 So, if you’re out on a hike and your boots start to get wet, make sure to take a break and dry them off.
 It could save you a lot of discomfort in the long run.

 So how do we solve the problem of wet boots before a hike?
 Well, have you got some leftover PVC pipes from your previous project?
 Here’s an idea to put them to good use – an all-seasons boot dryer!

-When not in use, disassemble to save storage space.
-Read on this tutorial to learn how to build your own.
+When not in use, you can disassemble the boot dryer to save storage space.
+Read this tutorial to learn how to build your own.

 You’ll need these materials: